To register a death in Havering the death must have taken place in the borough.

 The Green Form (Certificate for Burial or Cremation) will be electronically sent to your Funeral Director and Crematorium/Cemetery, please bring these details with you.

-Should you require any further copies in the future you can apply online by visiting our copy certificates page.
+Should you require any further copies of the death certificate in the future you can apply online by visiting our copy certificates page.

-Our Tell Us Once team will create a unique reference number and email you your unique reference number (if your email has been provided) along with instructions on how to use the service.
+If you use our Tell Us Once service our team will create a unique reference number and email you your unique reference number (if your email has been provided) along with instructions on how to use the service.

 We take calls on Sundays and bank holidays from 9am to 12noon.